geneticsjesse/glaucomys_assembly/README.md

-# glaucomys_assembly
+# Glaucomys_assembly
-Scripts for genome assembly of glaucomys
+Scripts for genome assembly of glaucomys in addition to memory requirements